troclaux/notes/interview_tips.md

 - define requirements
   - what is the problem?
   - what are the constraints?
+  - what do I actually need to implement?
   - what are the inputs?
     - how is each class represented?
     - is it a string?